JLX0/MetaLLM-GPT/README.md

 Then you might try to manually debug it or ask ChatGPT again about how to fix it.
 If you are tired of this repetitive process, MetaLLM-GPT is for you!
-Compared to ChatGPT, __MetaLLM-GPT tests the generated/managed codes locally and automatically ensures that the code can run smoothly and meet certain expectations!__.
+Compared to ChatGPT, __MetaLLM-GPT tests the generated/managed codes locally and automatically ensures that the code can run smoothly and meet certain expectations!__

 MetaLLM-GPT combines metaprogramming (in Python) and large language models (LLMs) (GPT).
 * [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) refers to the